AnuragRawat92/Task-Management-PanScience-Innovations/README.md

  Live deployment on Render

 🧪 Testing
-All routes tested via Postman.
+All routes tested via Postman

-Basic manual integration testing.
+Basic manual integration testing

-API documentation included.
+API documentation included

 Automated tests using Jest/Mocha can be added for future enhancement.

 🧠 Design Decisions
-Used React Context for state management to keep the setup lightweight.
+Used React Context for state management to keep the setup lightweight

-Chart.js for easy and effective visual analytics.
+Chart.js for easy and effective visual analytics

-Multer with local storage for quick file upload prototyping.
+Multer with local storage for quick file upload prototyping

-Kept the architecture modular for ease of extension.
+Kept the architecture modular for ease of extension

 📌 Future Improvements
-Add WebSocket for real-time task updates.
+Add WebSocket for real-time task updates

-Add automated tests (Jest or Cypress).
+Add automated tests (Jest or Cypress)

-Migrate file storage to AWS S3.
+Migrate file storage to AWS S3

-Add email notifications for task status updates.
+Add email notifications for task status updates

-Implement audit logs for admin actions.
+Implement audit logs for admin actions

 👤 Contact
 Anurag Rawat
 📧 anuragrawat92946@gmail.com
 🏫 IET Lucknow